Jewish war conspiracy theory: 1944 anti-Zionist campaign

 In June 1944, Dietrich and Helmut Sündermann launched a campaign against Zionism, to promote the lie that the German war against Jews was defensive in nature.
 The origins of the Nazi genocide against the Jews were dated to 1929, when Weizmann founded the Jewish Agency.
 Jews were said to seek the destruction of Germany, which was used to justify Nazi attacks against the Jews.
 Michael Berkowitz writes that the idea of the Jewish Agency as the center of an anti-German conspiracy was "outrageous".

 Postwar

 Notable postwar writers employing the conspiracy theory include David Irving, a Holocaust denier.
 German historian Ernst Nolte stated that Weizmann's telegram justified interning Jews in German-occupied Europe as prisoners of war.
 Furthermore, Weizmann's letter would have plausibly convinced Hitler "of his enemies' determination to annihilate him much earlier than when the first information about Auschwitz came to the knowledge of the world."
 Nolte's statements were contested by Jürgen Habermas during the Historikerstreit.
 Deborah Lipstadt wrote that Nolte's argument "lacks any internal logic", since the Nazi persecution of Jews started before 1939, and Weizmann had no armed forces to carry out any "war" against Germany.

 The neo-Nazi propaganda film Europa: The Last Battle promotes the claim that Jews started both world wars as part of a plot to establish Israel by forcing the Nazis to act in self-defense.

+On April 2026, Peruvian president José María Balcázar said that Jewish people were partially responsible for pushing Nazi Germany into World War II, drawing condemnation from both German and Israeli embassies in Peru.